cisco/mindmeld/docs/source/userguide/domain_classifier.rst

-   Loading queries from file times_and_dates/start_timer/train.txt Loading queries from file times_and_dates/stop_timer/train.txt Loading queries from file unknown/unknown/training.txt Selecting hyperparameters using k-fold cross validation with 10 splits Best accuracy: 99.50%, params: {'C': 10, 'fit_intercept': True}
+   Loading queries from file times_and_dates/start_timer/train.txt Loading queries from file times_and_dates/stop_timer/train.txt Loading queries from file unknown/unknown/training.txt Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 99.50%, params: {'C': 10, 'fit_intercept': True}

 The :meth:`fit` method loads all the necessary training queries and trains a domain classification model using the provided machine learning settings.
 When the method is called without any parameters (as in the example above), it uses the settings from the :ref:`app's configuration file <build_nlp_with_config>` (``config.py``), if defined, or Workbench's preset :ref:`classifier configuration <config>`.